Below are links to health survey reports, and information about Glen research projects.

 The conclusions in the Glen report were that, " ... the rate of inbreeding in this breed has remained relatively steady but rather high over the whole period.
 There appears to be extensive use of popular dogs as sires in this breed ..."

-Anu Lappalainen is the principal scientist for this research project, carried out at the University of Helsinki, Finland.
+Anu Lappalainen was the principal researcher for this study, which was undertaken at the University of Helsinki, Finland.